SyntaxError-PEBKAC/ducksteps/README.md

 🦆 ducksteps

-A custom Windows build of Firefox ESR, compiled from source with Zen 5 or AVX2 CPU tuning, full LTO, and PGO enabled.
+A custom Windows build of Firefox ESR, compiled from source with Zen 5 or AVX2 CPU tuning, full LTO, and tuned PGO enabled.

 ---
 🤔 Why ducksteps exists